 aspirin chewable - oral, Children's Aspirin (cont.)

 PRECAUTIONS: Before taking aspirin, tell your doctor or pharmacist if you are allergic to it; or to other salicylates (such as choline salicylate); or to other pain relievers or fever reducers (other NSAIDs such as ibuprofen, naproxen); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.This medication should not be used if you have certain medical conditions.
 Before using this medicine, consult your doctor or pharmacist if you have: bleeding/blood-clotting disorders (such as hemophilia, vitamin K deficiency, low platelet count).If you have any of the following health problems, consult your doctor or pharmacist before using this medication: kidney disease, liver disease, diabetes, stomach problems (such as ulcers, heartburn, stomach pain), aspirin-sensitive asthma (a history of worsening breathing with runny/stuffy nose after taking aspirin or other NSAIDs), growths in the nose (nasal polyps), gout, certain enzyme deficiencies (pyruvate kinase or G6PD deficiency).This medicine may cause stomach bleeding.
 Daily use of alcohol and tobacco, especially when combined with this product, may increase your risk for this side effect.
 Limit alcoholic beverages, and stop smoking.
-Check with your doctor or pharmacist for more information.Before having surgery, tell your doctor or dentist that you are taking this medication.Children and teenagers should not take aspirin if they have chickenpox, flu, or any undiagnosed illness or if they have recently received a vaccine.
+Check with your doctor or pharmacist for more information.Before having surgery, tell your doctor or dentist that you are taking this medication.Children and teenagers less than 18 years old should not take aspirin if they have chickenpox, flu, or any undiagnosed illness or if they have recently received a vaccine.
 In these cases, taking aspirin increases the risk of Reye's syndrome, a rare but serious illness.
 Tell your doctor promptly if you see changes in behavior with nausea and vomiting.
-This may be an early sign of Reye's syndrome.Older adults may be more sensitive to the side effects of this drug, especially stomach ulcers.Aspirin is not recommended for use during pregnancy.
+This may be an early sign of Reye's syndrome.Older adults may be more sensitive to the side effects of this drug, especially stomach/intestinal bleeding and ulcers.Aspirin is not recommended for use during pregnancy.
 Consult your doctor before using this medication if you are or think you may be pregnant.
 Tell your doctor immediately if you become pregnant while taking this medication.
 Do not use this medication during the last 3 months of pregnancy because of possible harm to the unborn baby or problems during delivery.Aspirin passes into breast milk and may harm the nursing infant.
 Breast-feeding while using this drug is not recommended.
 Consult your doctor before breast-feeding.

 Report Problems to the Food and Drug Administration